TheNetworkGuy/netbox-zabbix-sync/README.md

 A script to sync the Netbox device inventory to Zabbix.

 ## Requires pyzabbix and pynetbox.
+From now on only compatible with Netbox 3.x.

 ### Script settings
 #### Enviroment variables